grisu/gricli/src/main/resources/help/commands/add.md

 Command:	add <list> <value>

 Adds a value to a list.
+X

+Y

     list	: The name of the list.
     value	: The value to add.
 Currently only a single value can be added per call.